cm68/micronix/README.md

 decomp:
-	a decompiler that knows about code flow, system calls, and with the goal of generating recompilable C
+	a decompiler that knows about code flow, system calls, and with the goal of generating recompilable C.  very much a WIP.

-TODO:
+fullsim:
+	the beginnings of a mpz80 simulator

+sim:
+	a bunch of 8 bit simulators for cribbing ideas/code from. these all are licensed by thier original authors, so...

 make the kernel compile - this is unix v6 source code, not a hint of ansi.  luckily, the kernel source is k+r version 7 C.